amenzwa/amenzwa.github.io/computing/HowSlideRulesWork.md

 To use the Otis King, one holds the chrome handle in the left hand, and pulls out the top, thereby exposing the helical logarithmic scales.
 The Model L shown above has the $C$ scale on the top, the $L$ scale in the middle, and the $D$ scale on the bottom.
 The black handle, which is operated with the right hand, is the equivalent of the straight rule's cursor, and it is engraved with two white index marks.
 These two indices are the equivalents of the two hairlines on the Fowler circular rule.
 The upper portion of the device which holds the $C$ and $L$ scales can shift up and down along the longitudinal axis and can also spin about the axis, independently of the fixed $D$ scale on the lower portion.
 Of course, the hidden numbers on the $D$ scale can be brought forward by spinning the handle in the left hand.
 And the black cursor can shift and spin independently of both scales.
 Thus, the Model L's  fixed lower portion is like the frame of the straight rule, the movable upper portion is like the slide of the straight rule.

-One of the giants of cylindrical rules was the [K&E 1740 Thacher](https://www.si.edu/object/keuffel-esser-1740-thacher-cylindrical-slide-rule:nmah_1131289), designed by [Edwin Thacher](https://www.si.edu/spotlight/slide-rules/cylindrical-slide-rules) in 1881.
-I have never seen one in person, so I do not know the finer points of how it was used.
+One of the giants of cylindrical rules was the [K&E 1740 Thacher](https://www.si.edu/object/keuffel-esser-1740-thacher-cylindrical-slide-rule:nmah_1131289), designed in 1881 by [Edwin Thacher](https://www.si.edu/spotlight/slide-rules/cylindrical-slide-rules), an American engineer working for K&E. I have never seen this device in person, so I do not know the finer points of how it was used.
 The [general operating principles](https://youtu.be/EsDCXxn4Fpk?t=68) are similar to that of the Otis King Model K: the outer cylinder is fixed to the frame but it can spin in place.
 The inner cylinder shifts and spins independently of the outer cylinder.
 Thus, the outer cylinder is analogous to the straight rule's frame, and the inner cylinder is analogous to the straight rule's slide.
 The is, however, no cursor or pointer on this device.
 The first Thacher model dates to 1881.
 The one shown in the photograph blow, a museum piece, is probably a late model from the 1950s, by the look of it.

 ![K&E 1740 Thacher](./figures/SlideRules/K&E1740Thacher.jpg)

 # OPERATIONS

-A typical engineering slide rule—of the 1970s vintage—supported arithmetic, logarithmic, exponential, and trigonometric functions.
+An ordinary engineering slide rule supported arithmetic, logarithmic, exponential, and trigonometric functions.
 Some advanced models supported hyperbolic functions.
 More specialised models had field-specific functions: electronic, electrical, mechanical, chemical, civil, and so forth.
-Here, I shall ignore the field-specific functions, and instead describe the common engineering slide rule functions.
+Here, I shall ignore the field-specific functions, and instead describe the most common functions found on a typical engineering slide rule.

 ## *arithmetic*